Introduction

 Step 2: Meet Admission Requirements

-Start early to avoid stress.
-Check each school’s rules carefully.
+Start early and check each school’s rules carefully.

 Step 3: Apply to Universities

-- Make sure all documents are complete and correct.
+- Check Everything: Make sure all papers are complete and keep copies

-After submitting, wait for the school’s response.
+After sending, wait for the school’s answer.
 If accepted, you’ll get an offer letter for your visa.

 Step 4: Apply for a Student Visa

-After getting your offer letter, apply for a student visa.
-Follow these steps carefully.
+After getting your offer letter, apply for a student visa:

-- Apply Early: Apply at least 2–3 months before leaving Nepal to avoid delays.
+- Apply Early: Submit 2-3 months before travel

 Step 5: Plan Your Finances